The remoteness of Micronesia ensures pristine marine beauty and the adventurous diver will be well rewarded.

-There are a selection of liveaboard dive tours which go around Micronesia which you can learn more about and book via Liveaboard.com.
+There are a selection of liveaboard dive tours which go around Micronesia which you can learn more about and book via LiveAboard.com.
 They vary in length from 52m (170ft) down to a smaller size of 20m (65ft) and the amounts of guests on board range from 22 down to 16.
-Each liveaboard has its own extra such as wifi, which sometimes comes as an extra cost, so please check this before booking.
+Each liveaboard has its own extras such as wifi, which sometimes comes at an extra cost, so please check this before booking.

 The liveaboards generally leave from the port, on the first day, in the morning or early afternoon.
-The first dive which will be done is mostly a check dive, just for the staff to get to know you as a diver.
+The first dive which will be done is usually a check dive, just for the staff to get to know you as a diver and also give you chance to check your buoyancy and equipment.
 This will be done in a calm dive site, which in Micronesia will still be a beautiful site.
 Once the staff have gotten to know you better as a diver, then they, along with the captain, will be able to decide better on which dive sites are best suited.

 It is important to note that all liveaboard itineraries can be subject to change depending on dive levels and weather conditions.
 Whatever happens, the final decision is always with the captain.